-When writing a business plan, use the format and software you are most comfortable with.
-Many people opt to use a traditional word processor like Microsoft Word or Google Docs.
-You can also create your business plan in a presentation format using PowerPoint.
+When writing a business plan, use the format and software you’re most comfortable with.
+Many people use a traditional word processor like Microsoft Word or Google Docs.
+You can also create your business plan in a presentation format using PowerPoint or Google Slides.
 There are also business plan software programs that offer templates and guide you through the process.

 Choose the Best Legal Structure

 Choosing a legal structure for your consignment business is important because it dictates how you will collect and report taxes, your level of personal liability, and how you will get paid from your business.
 There are many types of legal structures, but the three most commonly found in retail are sole proprietorships, limited liability companies (LLCs), and corporations.

 If you don’t set up a legal structure for your business, this is the default.
 Operating under a sole proprietorship essentially means you’re doing business as an individual and, therefore, are not separated from your business in any way.
 Sole proprietorships are popular options for freelancers, business consultants, and other individuals conducting low-risk and low-visibility work by themselves.

 With sole proprietorships, your business revenue is considered personal income.
 This means you will pay sole proprietorship taxes based on your personal income bracket.
 While you are subject to self-employment taxes, you do not have to pay any corporate taxes, which is a plus.

 However, sole proprietorships also come with greater risk because you and your business are one and the same.
 Your personal assets, such as your house and car, are at risk if there is any kind of lawsuit against your business or if you declare bankruptcy.